substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 we verify that:

 1. The Kitty being transferred is owned by the sender of this transaction;
-2. The Kitty is not transferred to its owner itself (a redundant operation);
+2. The Kitty is not transferred to its owner (a redundant operation);
 3. The recipient has the capacity to receive one more kitty;

 Lastly we call the `transfer_kitty_to` helper to update all storage items appropriately.